apache/beam/learning/prompts/code-generation/java/11_io_jdbc.md

 Prompt:
 Write a sample Java code snippet that writes data to a JDBC sink using Apache Beam.

 Response:
-Your Apache Beam pipeline can write data to JDBC sink using the Apache Beam JdbcIO connector.
+Your Apache Beam pipeline can write data to an Oracle Java Database Connectivity (JDBC) enabled database using the Apache Beam JdbcIO connector.

 Here is an example of how to use the JdbcIO connector to accomplish this:

 ```java
 package jdbc;